irrdnet/irrd/docs/users/database-changes.rst

 * Submit with exclusively dummy values (and optionally, PGP keys) and provide a single password in the entire submission.
-In this case, all password authentication hashes are deleted from the object, except for a single MD5-PW that matches the password used to authenticate the change.
+In this case, all password authentication hashes are deleted from the object, except for a single BCRYPT-PW that matches the password used to authenticate the change.

 Any other scenario, like submitting a mix of dummy and real hashes, or submitting dummy hashes along with multiple ``password`` attributes in